proximacapital/jobs/DeFiAnalyst.md

 ### Your Skills and Qualities

 * Deep understanding of the DeFi industry: Types of chains, bridges and wrapped tokens.
 * Basic understanding of the different types of protocol risks (bonus: and smart contract risks).
-* Experience finding resources and alpha news early before major announcements.
+* Experience finding resources and alpha news early before major announcements
-* Reading through various auditing reports and identifying potential risks of DeFi protocols.
+* Reading through various auditing reports and identifying potential risks DeFi protocols.
 * Monitoring smart contracts and setting up crypto alerts in case of risk events.